USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 The has_value() method is also used to cull unnecessary tags from the config string that appears in the output summary file Key column.
 Culling empty or default value tags from the Key column makes the strings easier to read and understand but still specifies the correct simulation parameters.

 Keys from the output file can be used directly in new config sets by cutting and pasting them into user batch file config sets.
 In this way, an end-user of the simulation results can select runs to examine further or may even create new config strings to be run.
 Because the output summary file is a .csv file, commas in the Key column are replaced with # symbols to prevent incorrect column breaks.
-Even though the # symbol is not a valid Matlab operator, these strings can still be used directly in new config sets – the batch process converts #’s to commas before parsing the strings.
+Even though the # symbol is not a valid Matlab operator, these strings can still be used directly in new config sets – the batch process converts #'s to commas before parsing the strings.

 Controlling Datalogging and Auditing
 ------------------------------------